Natural resources says no to premier's promises

-Currently any wildlife center can be closed down at any time with no right of appeal.
+Currently any wildlife rescue centre can be closed down at any time with no right of appeal.
 Many centres have invested hard earned dollars on physical infrastructure such as buildings, caging, equipment needed to care for these wild animals.
 Yet they remain vulnerable to the whims of Ministry staff.

 Ironically, hunters who kill animals have the right to appeal should their hunting permit be suspended for cancelled for reason.

-With the continuing loss of wildlife centers across Ontario the remaining centers are being pushed beyond endurance.
+With the continuing loss of wildlife rescue centres across Ontario the remaining centres are being pushed beyond endurance.